 If you’re looking for an even easier way to measure your personal SPM, try a cadence-tracking app like RUNZI.
 By monitoring your biometrics, it will automatically come up with your SPM, stride length, stride impact, and more.
 There’s no need for manual input on your end.

-What Is a Good Running Cadence?
+What Is a Good Running Cadence in SPM?

 Depending on your experience level, you may have a long ways to go before you reach your ideal cadence.
 For those of you who have been running for a long time, you may already be very close to that number.